 On November 5th, the UK celebrates Guy Fawkes Day, also known as ‘Bonfire Night’.
-This is a yearly event remembering the failed attempt to burn down the British House of Lords back in 1605, as part of a bigger mission known as the ‘Gunpowder Plot’, which was prevented by Guy Fawkes’ arrest.
-The conspiracy was both agains the then-current government and pro-Catholicism, accusing King James I of not granting Catholics sufficient religious tolerance.
+This is a yearly event remembering the failed attempt to burn down the British House of Lords back in 1605.
+The attack was part of a bigger mission known as the ‘Gunpowder Plot’, which was eventually averted by Guy Fawkes’ arrest.
+The conspiracy was initiated as both a move against the then-current government, and to support Catholicism, accusing King James I of not granting Catholics sufficient religious tolerance.

 Photo credit: http://www.britwordaday.com